 How to Make Homemade Tartar Sauce

 There are plenty of ways you can make this delicious seafood staple, but the basic ingredients are the same.
+You probably even have all of the ingredients on hand!
 Here are the simple ingredients for this recipe:

 - dill pickle or dill pickle relish